10/19/2021

 Analyst, ABG

 Yeah, thank you.
 Yeah, I just want to follow up on the one question earlier about convergence, just so I understand your comments correctly.
-What you are saying is we should not anticipate and make the push from till it's all until sometime, perhaps well into next year on the convergence side.
+What you are saying is we should not anticipate a major push from TILITO until sometime perhaps well into next year on the convergence side.
 Did I understand that correctly?
 Thank you.

 speaker

-Ethan, shall I answer that?
+Shall I answer it?
 Ethan, thanks for that question.
-Our view on convergence is that we are carrying on with the initiative and the focus and it's key priority as we speak today.
-So it's not like we've parked everything and we will sort of switch on the engine again somewhere next year.
-So that's been your sort of perception and that's not the case.
-I think what we're saying is that there are a number of ways we can enter and continue on FMC.
-And the way we want to do it is in line with our overall commercial strategy, which is to look for a balanced play of value and volume.
-So you will not see us press the button on a hard aggressive type price play on FMC, that is not the way we want to do it.
-And we definitely will sort of continue this and move this forward in a balanced fashion, but not somewhere starting it up in the second half next year, for example.
-So we're working it, we're working it through also early into the next year and you will see us taking sort of balanced steps.
-So it's more like a continuum and building up momentum type trajectory that we're looking for, where we can balance value and volume in the market and bring these customers to us for a sustainable journey with us instead of for a quick buck or a quick deal.
+You know, our view on convergence is that we are carrying on with the initiative and the focus, and it's a key priority as we speak today.
+So it's not like, you know, we've parked everything and we will sort of switch on the engine again somewhere next year.
+So that's been your sort of perception, and that's not the case.
+I think what we're saying is that there are a number of ways we can enter and continue on FMC, And the way we want to do it is in line with our overall commercial strategy, which is to look for a balanced play of value and volume.
+So you will not see us press the button on a hard, aggressive type price play on FMC.
+That is not the way we want to do it.
+And we definitely will sort of continue this and move this forward in a balanced fashion. but not somewhere, you know, starting it up in the second half of next year, for example.
+So we're working it.
+We're working it through also, you know, early into the next year.
+And you will see us taking sort of balanced steps, okay?
+So it's more like a continuum and building up momentum type trajectory that we're looking for where we can balance value and volume in the market and, you know, bring these customers to us for, you know, a sustainable journey with us instead of for, you know, a quick buck or a quick deal.

 speaker